 Still, I need to put something here, so how about a news release on the book?
 That could be useful.
 If you’re an editor, a writer, or a reviewer, or if you’re just plain interested, download the PDF.

 While I’m working on getting those book reviews, I do have one item to share: my interview with Wagner dos Santos on the podcast Bigeye Live.
-It runs about an hour, but you can easily watch it in smaller segments if you’re pressed for time, take a look:
+It runs about an hour, but you can easily watch it in smaller segments if you’re pressed for time.
+If you want to take a look, click here.

 Now, this isn’t exactly “news” or a review, but Hubspot’s blog, Agency Post, ran an excerpt of Chapter two of the book, which you can find by clicking here.

-Okay, more than a a year has passed since the publication of the book, and it’s clear reviews for a book like mine are hard to come by — I’m not Michael Lewis or Malcolm Gladwell — but there are a few blog posts on the current edition worthy of mention.
+Okay, several years have passed since the publication of the book, and it’s clear reviews for a book like mine are hard to come by — I’m not Michael Lewis or Malcolm Gladwell — but there are a few blog posts on the current edition worthy of mention.
 Here’s a list, with links to the posts:

-- Let’s start with the online magazine Creative Boom, an online magazine that includes an article called “10 of the best books to help improve client relationships.”
+- Then there’s the online magazine Creative Boom, an online magazine that includes an article called “10 of the best books to help improve client relationships.”
 If you scroll down, you’ll see The Art of Client Service is fourth on the list.
 The review calls it “Powerful for those new to business or industry veterans who want to refresh or validate what they already know.”
-You can find it here
+You can find it here.

 - There’s a post by Sarunas Budrikas, of Chicago-based agency Angle180, which you can find here.